MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 ### IV.
 Identities and access privileges are managed with identity governance

-Once you've accomplished your initial three objectives, you can focus on additional objectives such as more robust identity governance.
+Once you've accomplished your initial three objectives, you can focus on other objectives such as more robust identity governance.

 :::image type="content" source="../media/diagram-steps-box-identity-4.png" alt-text="Diagram of the steps within phase 4 of the additional deployment objectives." border="true":::